cclib/cclib.github.io/sphinx/data_dev.rst

 Development parsed data
 =======================

 This is a list of all the data parsed by the `current development code of cclib`_.
-For the same information for the current official release, see the regular `parsed data`_ page.
+For the same information for the current official release (version |release|), see the regular `parsed data`_ page.
 Note that the information on this page may be outdated.

 .. _`current development code of cclib`: https://github.com/cclib/cclib
 .. _`parsed data`: data.html